 The following report sets out the actions that Swish is taking to:

 The Short to Medium Term -

-The reductions in energy inputs, water usage and scrappage rates referred to above represent the most obvious and effective actions that the company could take in the short to medium term in order to make meaningful reductions in resource use.
-The key to these reductions is a policy of close monitoring and incremental changes based on purchasing high quality, low energy consumption and low maintenance equipment.
+The reductions in energy inputs, water usage and scrappage rates referred to above represent the most obvious and effective actions that the company can take in the short to medium term in order to make meaningful reductions in resource use.
+The key to these reductions is a policy of close monitoring and incremental changes based on sound environmental and payback criteria.

 The Longer Term -

 It is important to note the following facts about PVC in general and cellular PVC in particular.